QualiSystems/devguide_source/_shells/8.2.0/associating-service-categories.md

     - 8.2.0
 ---

 This article explains how to associate service categories to a service Shell.
 CloudShell exposes services to CloudShell users via service categories, which are associated to the CloudShell domains in which the services are required.
-Note that this operation requires Global admin permissions.
+The service categories of a specific domain constitute that domain’s services catalog.
 By default, each service Shell template is associated to a category in the Global domain.

-There are several ways to associate service Shells to categories:
+There are two ways to associate service Shells to categories:

-* Import the service directly into the desired domain (manually by dragging the Shell package into CloudShell Portal, or in shellfoundry by setting the domain using `shellfoundry config` and importing the Shell into CloudShell using `shellfoundry install`)
 * Add the desired categories to the service’s family in Resource Manager Client
-* Modify the service Shell’s data model
+* Define the association in the service Shell’s data model

-The first two options are discussed in the CloudShell online help.
 In this article, we’ll learn how to associate categories via the Shell’s data model.

 **To associate a category to a service Shell:**